alec-martin18/cs534Final/README.md

 ## Notes
-4 photos that make a panorama have already been provided in the correct directory- run computeHist and then immidiately run main to see a quick result of the updated panorama.
+  1. 4 photos that make a panorama have already been provided in the correct directory- run computeHist and then immidiately run main to see a quick result of the updated panorama.
+  2. To see the original panorama (with 1 picture at bad exposure) copy the 4 original photos in the current directory into the input_images folder and run main.